vikyvik71/javatest/README.md

-Java test interview.
-Run Main class.
+Java test.
+Run Main class to see output.